5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 :----|:----
 [NVMeFix](https://github.com/acidanthera/NVMeFix/releases)|Used for fixing power management and initialization on non-Apple NVMe.
 [SATA-Unsupported](https://github.com/khronokernel/Legacy-Kexts/blob/master/Injectors/Zip/SATA-unsupported.kext.zip)|Adds support for a large variety of SATA controllers, mainly relevant for laptops which have issues seeing the SATA drive in macOS.<br>We recommend testing without this first.
-[AppleMCEReporterDisabler](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip)|Useful starting with Catalina to disable the AppleMCEReporter kext which will cause kernel panics on AMD CPUs.<br>Recommended for dual-socket systems (ie. Intel Xeons).
+[AppleMCEReporterDisabler](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip)|Useful starting with Catalina to disable the AppleMCEReporter kext which will cause kernel panics on AMD CPUs.<br>Recommended for dual-socket systems (ie. Intel Xeon).
 [RestrictEvents](https://github.com/acidanthera/RestrictEvents/releases)|Better experience with unsupported processors like AMD, Disable MacPro7,1 memory warnings and provide upgrade to macOS Monterey via Software Updates when available.
 </details>